FuelLabs/sway-standards/standards/src11-security-information/README.md

 # Prior Art

-The [security.txt](https://github.com/neodyme-labs/solana-security-txt) library for solana has explored this idea.
+The [security.txt](https://github.com/neodyme-labs/solana-security-txt) library for Solana has explored this idea.
 This standard takes inspiration from the library, with some changes.

 # Specification